scalameta/metals/website/blog/2022-01-11-aluminium.md

 will most likely not support any more advanced refactorings or presentation compiler functions.

-Visual Studio Code: In case you want to use Metals in a Java only workspace it's now also possible to start Metals using a new `Start Metals` button in the the Metals tab.
+**Visual Studio Code:** In case you want to use Metals in a Java only workspace it's now also possible to start Metals using a new `Start Metals` button in the the Metals tab.
 We don't want to start Metals as a default in such cases as some other language server might be more suitable.

-Editors support: All
+Editor support: All

 ## Reworked Metals Doctor